charanbhatia/-PPE_Detection_System/README.md

-# Syook Assignment - PPE Detection
+#  PPE Detection System using YOLOv8

 This project implements a Personal Protective Equipment (PPE) detection system using YOLOv8.
 It includes scripts for data preparation, dataset creation, and inference.